jookies/jasmin/misc/doc/sources/management/jcli/index.rst

    Jasmin CLI architecture

-In the above figure, evert Jasmin CLI module (blue boxes) is connected to its perspective broker, and below you find more details on the Perspective brokers used and the actions they are exposing:
+In the above figure, every Jasmin CLI module (blue boxes) is connected to its perspective broker, and below you find more details on the Perspective brokers used and the actions they are exposing:

  * **SMPPClientManagerPB** which provides the following actions: